bhauman/figwheel-main/docs/docs/background_builds.md

 Background builds are not full fledged citizens like the build you supply to the `--build` option.

-In the above example we'll call the `app` build as the foreground build.
+In the above example we'll call the `app` build the foreground build.
 The foreground build is different because its configuration is what gets applied to the Figwheel server when it starts.
 Practically speaking, if both builds have defined their own